Canon SX720 vs Nikon Coolpix A

 It is notable that the SX720 offers wifi support, while the Coolpix A does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX720 and the Coolpix A have been discontinued, but can regularly be found used on eBay.
+Both the SX720 and the Coolpix A have been discontinued, but can regularly be found used on ebay.
 The SX720 was replaced by the Canon SX730, while the Coolpix A does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX720 and Coolpix A can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Nikon Coolpix A Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX720 or the Nikon Coolpix A – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.